 Tsai Capital's investment approach is to compound capital over the long-term, ideally in businesses that we can own for a decade or more.
-We don't try to predict the market or economy; that's a fool's game.
-Instead, all of our attention is devoted to finding the highest quality growth companies that we believe offer significant upside potential and a margin of safety at the time of purchase.
+We don't try to predict the market; that's a fool's game.
+Instead, we focus on high-quality, growth businesses that we believe offer significant upside potential and a margin of safety at the time of purchase.